up42/up42-py/docs/reference/workflow-reference.md

 # Workflow

-The workflow class enables you to configure, run, and query jobs related to a workflow.
+The workflow class enables you to configure and run a workflow.

 To create a new workflow, use the following: